 - 6. When using the Schindler-Patalas trap: - a.
 Ensure the dolphin bucket is attached (Figure 6) - b.
 Lower sampler to appropriate depth at a consistent speed so trap doors do not close prematurely. - i.
-When the depth is reached and the sampler stops descending, the trap doors will close automatically. - c.
-Bring the sampler to the surface.
-The water will drain through the net. - i.
+When the depth is reached and the sampler stops descending, the trap doors will close automatically.

+- i.
 When filled with water, this sampler is heavy.
 Work gloves may be worn to protect hands when pulling in the rope. - ii.
-Lift the sampler slowly to allow water to drain through the net and dolphin bucket.
+Lift the sampler slowly to allow water to drain through the net and dolphin bucket. - a) Once above the water's surface, opening the lid of the Schindler breaks the suction and allows water to flow into the dolphin bucket faster.
+Do not allow additional source water into the sampler at this point.

-Title: AOS Protocol and Procedure: Zooplankton Sampling in Lakes Date: 02/13/2018 NEON Doc. #: NEON.DOC.001194 Author: S. Parker Revision: G
+Title: AOS Protocol and Procedure: Zooplankton Sampling in Lakes Date: 12/19/2018 NEON Doc. #: NEON.DOC.001194 Author: S. Parker Revision: H

 - d.
 Inspect the sample for organic and inorganic debris.
 If sediments were captured, discard sample and start again.
 If organic debris (e.g., leaves, plants) is noted accounting for >25% of sample, discard sample and start again.
 Smaller amounts of organic debris can be removed by hand. - i.
 Discard sample away from where you intend to collect the next sample. - e.
 Rinse the sampler and net until the entire sample is in the dolphin bucket. - i.
 Lake water can be used on the outside of the net - ii.
-DI, tap water, or 63 μ m mesh-filtered source water (note: this is not the same mesh size used for macroinvertebrate sampling) must be used if rinsing the inside of the trap or net to ensure that no additional zooplankton are added to the sample. - f.
+DI, tap water, or 63 $\mu$ m mesh-filtered source water (note: this is not the same mesh size used for macroinvertebrate sampling) must be used if rinsing the inside of the trap or net to ensure that no additional zooplankton are added to the sample. - f.
 Carefully remove the dolphin bucket and transfer sample to a 500 mL sample bottle.
 Rinse dolphin bucket into collection bottle.
 Samples volume may be significantly less than 500 mL. - g.
 Repeat steps above to integrate Schindler-Patalas samplers. - h.
 Record data in the mobile app. - i.
-If available, scan the barcode label with the tablet (Figure 7). - ii.
+Scan the barcode label with the tablet (Figure 7). - ii.
 Record the total number and sampling depths of the Schindler-Patalas samples added to the composite in the mobile app. - iii.
 Ensure that the human-readable sample ID matches the sample ID generated by the mobile app.